nxp-mcuxpresso/mcuxsdk-examples/_boards/frdmimxrt1186/driver_examples/trdc/example_board_readme.md

     - One stop bit
     - No flow control
 3. Compile the CM7 then the CM33 project to get the binary trdc_cm33.bin.
-4. Follow the instruction of SPSDK usage in SDK, to download and run the multicore image combined with edgelock FW.
+4. Follow the instruction of Bootable image generation section in getting started guide, to build and write the image using SPT tool.
+    As HyperRAM is utilized as the communication memory between the two cores, it must be initialized before use.
+    So when Build image in SPT tool, remember to set XMCD file which is HyperRAM initialization file.
+For the FRDM-IMXRT1186 board, select boards/frdmimxrt1186/xmcd/hyperram_xmc_auto_detect.bin.

 Running the demo
 ================